xmos/xscope_fileio/doc/02_host.rst

 ------------

 This documentation is for the host side of the Xscope fileio module.
-There is a python application that runs the binary file on device and launchs a endpoint that coomunicates with it on host side.
+There is a python application that runs the binary file on device and launches an endpoint that coomunicates with it on host side.

 C endpoint API
 --------------